The Mason 85 from Seatylock Review

 Just like the Pentagon, the Mason has an internal dust cover that opens up as you insert the key.
 This is much more convenient than the covers that you have to push to one side before you can insert the key.
 And it seems to do a good job of protecting the mechanism from street grime and water/ice damage.

-The Mason 85 is a great little lock and a worthy addition to the rapidly expanding Seatylock range.
-It’s extremely secure, with a bolt cutter defeating 17 mm shackle and internal dimensions that are sure to deter leverage attacks.
+The Mason 140 is a great little lock and a worthy addition to the rapidly expanding Seatylock range.
+It’s extremely secure, with a bolt cutter thwarting 17 mm shackle and internal dimensions that are sure to deter leverage attacks.

-In fact, it’s not only a Sold Secure Gold lock.
-It’s also one of the lightest Sold Secure Gold bike locks available today!
-Barely weighing more than 2 cans of coke, you’ll barely notice you’re carrying it.
+In fact, not only is it a Sold Secure Diamond lock.
+It’s also one of the lightest Sold Secure Diamond bike locks available today!
+Barely weighing more than 2 cans of coke, you’ll hardly notice you’re carrying it.

-And if you want to carry it your bike, there’s the option to buy an extremely versatile frame mount that is bound to provide you with a carrying position that suits your set up.
+And if you want to carry it on your bike, there’s the option to buy an extremely versatile frame mount that is bound to provide you with a carrying position that suits your set-up.

 The small size does make this a niche lock though.
 You’ll be limited to bike racks and you won’t be able to secure the frame and the wheels on certain bikes.

-However, if it does suit your bike and where you ride it, this is great choice and it’s competitively priced compared to some of the big name brands.
+However, if it does suit your bike and where you ride it, the Mason 140 is a great choice and it's competitively priced [Amazon] compared to some of the big name brands.

 Of course, if it’s not the right lock for you, then there are always plenty of alternatives…